spacer

 Other information:

 The city has excellent amenities and good transport links with other major cities in the UK and Europe.
 The city is large enough to have a city buzz but small enough to travel to countryside within minutes.
-Most trainees reside within a short commute of the hospital.
+Most trainees reside within a short commute of the hospital, often done on foot or by bike.
 There are several good schools close to the hospital.
 Proximity to the Royal Deeside and the Grampian mountains (summer and winter) allows Aberdeen to provide a perfect mix of rural and urban lifestyle choice.
 There are several family friendly beaches in and around Aberdeen, providing idyllic locations to relax and enjoy.

 Inverness sits at the mouth of the River Ness on Scotland’s Moray Firth coastline.
 It is the capital of the Highlands of Scotland and has excellent facilities for culture, sport, and recreation.
 It too has good transport links with rest of the UK, making it a popular tourist location.
 A major attraction of the city is its proximity to the mystical Loch Ness and the rugged mountains of the Scottish Highlands and the Isle of Skye.
 Many people looking for a good work-life balance choose this city for its location.